airyhq/airy/docs/docs/conversational-ai/cognigy-ai.md

 </TLDR>

 Integrating [Cognigy.AI](https://docs.cognigy.com/ai/platform-overview/) with your Airy Core instance enables you to leverage its conversational AI capabilities on all your instance's channels.
 When [Cognigy.AI](https://docs.cognigy.com/ai/platform-overview/) is integrated with an Airy Core instance, Airy Core will forward the messages to the Cognigy.AI agent's installation, which will respond to the Airy Core API according to its conversation flow.

+Airy Core includes an internal Cognigy.AI [connector](/concepts/architecture#components) that you can install on your Airy Core instance: this page will guide through the installation and configuration process.

 :::tip What you will learn

 - How to configure your Cognigy.AI agent
-- How to connect Cognigy.AI to your Airy Core instance
+- How to connect Cognigy.AI to your Airy Core instance through Airy Core's Cognigy.AI connector

 :::